mmtk/mmtk-ruby/README.md

 Known issues:
  - `make test-all` fails.
 Many tests are GC implementation-dependent, so exclusion files have been created to ignore most of these.
 There are still >50 errors, but not all have been triaged or fixed yet.
+ - `make test-rubyspec` is currently failing; need to find a way to exclude GC-specific specifications.
  - GC implementation-specific modules (e.g. `ObjectSpace`, `GC`, `WeakRef`) and anything that relies on them (e.g. `Coverage`) are not supported.
 For now, there are no plans to implement these as many of the APIs are irrelevant (e.g. `GC.stat`); however some may be fixed in the future (e.g. `ObjectSpace.each_object`)
  - MJIT is not supported.